sap-tutorials/Tutorials/tutorials/cp-node-create-basic-app/cp-node-create-basic-app.md

     > The `package.json` file is located at the root directory of a Node.js project.

-3. Create a file called `server.js` in the application folder (which will act as your web server) and copy the following code to this file and save it:
+3. Create a file called `server.js` (which will act as your web server) in the `myapp` folder and copy the following code to this file and save it:

     ```javascript:
     const express = require('express');